By Nick Heath

-AI systems will typically demonstrate at least some of the following behaviours associated with human intelligence: planning, learning, reasoning, problem solving, knowledge representation, perception, motion, and manipulation and, to a lesser extent, social intelligence and creativity.
+AI systems will typically demonstrate at least some of the following behaviors associated with human intelligence: planning, learning, reasoning, problem solving, knowledge representation, perception, motion, manipulation, and, to a lesser extent, social intelligence and creativity.

 WHAT ARE THE DIFFERENT TYPES OF AI?

 At a very high-level artificial intelligence can be split into two broad types: narrow AI and general AI.

 Narrow AI is what we see all around us in computers today: intelligent systems that have been taught or learned how to carry out specific tasks without being explicitly programmed how to do so.

 This type of machine intelligence is evident in the speech and language recognition of the Siri virtual assistant on the Apple iPhone, in the vision-recognition systems on self-driving cars, and in the recommendation engines that suggest products you might like based on what you bought in the past.
 Unlike humans, these systems can only learn or be taught how to do specific tasks, which is why they are called narrow AI.

 WHAT CAN NARROW AI DO?